comit-network/RFCs/RFC-005-SWAP-Bitcoin-basic.md

 | `01`             | A single byte used to activate the redeem path in the `OP_IF`                                           |
 | contract_script  | The compiled contract (as generally required when redeeming from a P2WSH output)                        |

-For how to use this to construct the redeem transaction see [BIP141](https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki#transaction-id).
+For how to use this witness data to construct the redeem transaction see [BIP141](https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki#transaction-id).

 To be notified of the redeem event, both parties MAY watch the blockchain for transactions that spend from the output and check that the witness data is in the above form.
 If Bitcoin is the `beta_ledger`, then the funder (Bob) MUST watch for such a transaction and then extract the `secret` from the witness data and continue the protocol.

 ### Refund

-To refund the HTLC, the funder should submit a transaction to the blockchain which spends the P2WSH output.
+To refund the HTLC, the funder MUST submit a transaction to the blockchain which spends the P2WSH output.
 The funder can use the following witness data to spend the output after the `expiry`:

 | Data             | Description                                                                                             |